jeongseoanjeong/ESOlangkit/README.md

   * this runtime only handles char and integer variables. but type of variable is string,then this error will be thrown.
 4. inflooperr:string
   * if program loops over (error's value) times then this error will be thrown
+5. removeerror:string
+  * if tries to remove elements when length of array is 0, then this error will thrown.
+6. arraypointingerr:string
+  * if pointing in array don't exists(a.k.a Indexerror), the this error will thrown.
 # Examples:
   ```python
 ###########